tjrosenetworking/Lecture-Summarization/README.md

 Project install and demo video: https://www.youtube.com/watch?v=LzCqZ85aO4I

-Pre-requisites!
-You need these things or it will not work:
+Prerequisites!
+You need these things or it will not work*:
 - python 3.13 (added to PATH environment variables)
 - pip install transformers
 - pip install torch
 - pip install hf_xet
 - ffmpeg (added to PATH environement variables)

+*It is not recommended to use google colab for this project due to a difference in file organization and limited processing power.
+My video demonstration (above) used VSCode.

 My future ideas:
 - Buzzer for filler words (um, uh, etc)